 If you see or experience something that violates this code of conduct in law or spirit, please Be the Change You Seek and report the incident!

-To report an incident, contact personnel at the registration desk or firstname.lastname@example.org at any time.
-Reports may be made anonymously.
+To report an incident, contact personnel at the registration desk or any time.
+Reports may be made email@example.com at any time.
+Reports may be made confidentially.